apache/fury-site/docs/guide/csharp/manual-serializers.md

 requires specialized encoding.

-[External-type serialization](external-types.md) generates serializers for accessible mutable third-party targets.
-Use a manual serializer for immutable, constructor-only, factory-only, inaccessible, renamed, converted, or custom-wire targets.
+[External-type serialization](external-types.md) generates serializers for mutable third-party targets, including exact private or renamed fields.
+Use a manual serializer for immutable, constructor-only, factory-only, readonly, init-only, converted, or custom-wire targets.
+On .NET 8, a private external wire field whose declaring type or accessor signature is generic also requires a manual serializer.
+Exact storage-only mappings do not emit private accessors.

 ## Implement `Serializer<T>`